spukst3r/teamsdb/README.md

 # :fireworks: TeamsDB server :eyes:

-The API server, providing access to a simple database consisting of teams and people.
-People can be groupped in teams which in turn can be grouped with other teams.
+This API server provides access to a simple database consisting of teams and people.
+People can be groupped in teams that in turn can be grouped with other teams.
 Oh, and configurations like `team1 -> team2 -> team3 -> team1` are also possible!
 Have access to your organisation madness via a convenient API.

 ## Running TeamsDB